bazztrap/salesforce-field-metadata-exporter/PRIVACY_POLICY.md

-# Privacy Policy for Salesforce Metadata Exporter
+# Privacy Policy for Salesforce Field Metadata Exporter

-**Effective Date**: [Insert Date]
+**Effective Date**: October 24, 2024

 ## Overview

-Salesforce Metadata Exporter ("the Extension") is committed to protecting your privacy.
+Salesforce Field Metadata Exporter ("the Extension") is committed to protecting your privacy.
 This privacy policy explains how the Extension handles data.

 ## Data Collection